-For each prompt, the language model responded by providing 3 textual responses coupled with 3 related numerical responses (valence scores) between 1 and 5.
+For each prompt, the language model responded by providing three textual responses coupled with three related numerical responses (valence scores) between 1 and 5.
 Punctuation and blank spaces were manually removed.
 In addition to valence scores corresponding to the responses, we also asked each language model to provide a single valence score (independently evaluated) from 1 to 5 for each of the cue words.
 The language model failed to comply with the instructions only 5% of the time, producing repetitions of the cue word in the response.
 Those instances were discarded and did not count as repetitions.

-In a similar study performed on high-school students [27], there were 159 participants, each providing around 3 responses to each cue word.
-Therefore, in this study, for comparison purposes, we repeated the above instructions to obtain at least 159 responses for each cue word, matching the number of students who took part in the human study.
-For GPT-3, we selected the DaVinci model with a temperature of T = 0.7, which is the default setting.
-We used the "vanilla" version of ChatGPT, that is, the default setting to simulate a "neutral" point of view when asking a prompt to the model, without any specific impersonation.
-Iterations were automated in Python through the API service provided by OpenAI, and the generated text was downloaded and processed in Mathematica.
-Therefore, we obtained three datasets, one for each of the language models tested, with sample sizes comparable to that of the human dataset from [27].
-This enabled interesting comparisons between the recollection patterns of language models and high-school students.
+In a similar study performed on high school students [65], there were 159 participants, each providing around three responses to each cue word.
+Therefore in this study, for comparison purposes, we repeated the above instructions to obtain at least 159 responses for each cue word, matching the number of students who took part in the human study.
+For GPT-3, we selected the DaVinci model with a temperature of T=0.7, which is the default setting.
+Iterations were automated in Python through the API service provided by OpenAI.
+Therefore, we obtained three datasets, one for each of the language models tested, with sample sizes comparable to that of the human dataset from [65].
+This enabled interesting comparisons between the recollection patterns of language models and high school students.

-To investigate attitudes towards math, science, and STEM subjects, we tested ten different cue words, corresponding to the same ten key concepts tested in the study with high-school students [27]: math, physics, science, teacher, scientist, school, biology, art, chemistry, and STEM.
-Therefore, the above instructions can be read by substituting CUE\WORD with any of these ten key concepts (throughout this paper, we use the terms key concept and cue word interchangeably).
+To investigate attitudes towards math, science, and STEM subjects, we tested ten different cue words, corresponding to the same ten key concepts tested in the study with high school students [65], namely: math, physics, science, teacher, scientist, school, biology, art, chemistry and STEM.
+Therefore, the above instructions can be read by substituting CUE_WORD with any of these ten key concepts (throughout this paper we use the terms key concept and cue word interchangeably).

-For each key concept and its associated responses, valence scores (1 through 5) were converted into valence labels (negative, positive, or neutral) using the Kruskall-Wallis non-parametric test (see Section 3.2.1 for details).
+For each key concept and its associated responses, valence scores (1 through 5) were converted into valence labels (negative, positive, or neutral) using the Kruskall-Wallis non-parametric test (See Section 3.2 for details).
 Thus, valence could be considered categorically rather than numerically.

-3.2.
-Network Building and Semantic Frame Reconstruction
+3.2 Network building and semantic frame reconstruction

-Behavioral forma mentis networks (BFMNs) were constructed such that nodes represented lexical items and edges indicated free associations between words.
-Following the first part of Instruction 1, we built BFMNs as cognitive networks which simulated human memory recall patterns by linking the cue words to their associative responses.
-Given the selected cue words and the sets of three responses, our goal was to retrieve a network structure mapping how concepts were connected in the recall process, facilitated by the above instructions (see also [27]).
+Behavioral forms mentis networks (BFMNs) were constructed such that nodes represented lexical items and edges indicated free associations between words.
+Following the first part of Instruction 1, we built BFMNs as cognitive networks which simulate human memory recall patterns by linking the cue words to their associative responses.
+Given the selected cue words and the sets of three responses, our goal was to retrieve a network structure mapping how concepts were connected in the recall process, facilitated by the above instructions (see also [65]).

 First of all, associative responses were converted to lowercase letters and checked automatically for common spelling mistakes.
-The automatic spell checkers used here were the ones implemented in Wolfram's Mathematica 11.3 (manufactured by Wolfram Research, Champaign, IL, USA).
+The automatic spell checkers used here were the ones implemented in Wolfram's Mathematica 11.3 (manufactured by Wolfram Research, Champaign, US).
 Secondly, different word forms were stemmed to reduce the occurrence of multiple word variants that convey the same concept.
 For stemming words, we used the WordStem command as implemented in Mathematica 11.3.